tauri-apps/tauri-docs/docs/guides/features/system-tray.md

 ### Configuring a system tray context menu

-Optionally you can add a context menu that is visible when the tray icon is right clicked.
+Optionally you can add a context menu that is visible when the tray icon is right-clicked.
 Import the `SystemTrayMenu`, `SystemTrayMenuItem` and `CustomMenuItem` types:

 ```rust
 use tauri::{CustomMenuItem, SystemTrayMenu, SystemTrayMenuItem};